KOOO

 KOOO (101.9 FM, "101.9 The Keg") is a radio station broadcasting a variety hits music format.
 Licensed to La Vista, Nebraska, United States, the station serves the Lincoln and Omaha areas.
 The station is currently owned by NRG Media, LLC.
 Its studios are located at Dodge Street and 50th Avenue in Midtown Omaha, and its transmitter site is located southwest of Springfield, Nebraska.

 History

+KOOO was founded in 1957.
+Harold Soderlund was the founder and principal owner until he sold it in 1959.
+Soderlund spent much of his working life in radio advertising, owning his own radio advertising company, and working for KFAB.

-The station was assigned the callsign KFMQ-FM beginning in 1958, and was located on 95.3 FM.
+The station was assigned the call sign KFMQ-FM beginning in 1958, and was located on 95.3 FM.
 In 1973, KFMQ moved to 101.9 FM.
 The station was initially licensed to Lincoln.

-Rock (1973-1992)
+Rock (1973–1992)

 Beginning in 1973, 101.9 FM was known as "Q102, Nebraska's Rock & Roll Legend", carrying an Album Rock format.

-Country (1992-1995)
+Country (1992–1995)

-The country format lasted until October 3, 1992, when, without warning, the format was dropped and flipped to "Omaha's Young Country, 101.9 KYNN".
+The country format lasted until noon on October 3, 1992, when, without warning, the format was dropped and flipped to "Omaha's Young Country, 101.9 KYNN".
 While the "Hit Kicker" began to gnaw its way up the ratings chart, the station failed to make money, with Midwest Communications selling the station to Mitchell Broadcasting, owner of KKAR, KOIL, and KQKQ.